-Ok, so I know what you really want to know the answer to.
-Where should you take your partner on a date this winter that isn’t going to break the bank?
-Lots of the ideas on this list assume that you are close enough for a cozy night in, but what if you are looking for cheap first date ideas for the winter?
+Many of the winter activities on this list assume that you are close enough for a cozy night in, but what if you are looking for cheap first date ideas for the winter?

 Melanie launched Partners in Fire in 2017 to document her quest for financial independence with a mix of finance, fun, and solving the world’s problems.
 She’s self educated in personal finance and passionate about fighting systematic problems that prevent others from achieving their own financial goals.
 She also loves travel, anthropology, gaming and her cats.